 We have a variety of student organizations at the law school, ranging from the intellectual to the extremely extracurricular.
 A large number of our upper level students are involved in two or three different organizations during their second and third years of law school.
 For a complete listing of the many ways in which you can get involved during your time at W&L Law, please see our Student Organization Directory.(Back to Top)

 There is a Fitness Center on-campus which law students have access, as well as regular Yoga, Hip-Hop, Spin, and other group exercise classes.
 For more information regarding group exercise courses, please see the University's webpage for group fitness.
 Next to the law school is the W&L Natatorium which offers excellent, year-round swimming.
 There is also a 24-hour fitness center located in the third year housing village, which is accessible with a student ID.
 For other Campus Recreation opportunities, including intramurals, please see the University's Campus Recreation webpage.
 Intramural sports are a big part of law school life.
-In fact, the law school has its own intramural league, run by third year law students affectionately known as the Sport Czars.
+In fact, the law school has its own intramural league, run by law students affectionately known as the Sport Czars.
 Students play a variety of sports throughout the year - football in the fall, floor hockey and basketball in the winter, and soccer and softball (the annual Dean's Cup softball tournament is a popular campus event) in the spring.
 The individual law classes often field teams to compete in the campus-wide intramural competitions.
 For more information regarding intramurals, please the University intramurals webpage.(Back to Top)